dd32/td-gh-ex/README.txt

 The usage of "WP-Email Widget" will not be covered here.

 Click on the "Activate" links of:
-- "Related Posts"
 - "Subscribe To Comments"
 - "WP-Email"
 - "WP-Pagenavi"
 - "WP-Print"

-When you check your site again, you should see the WP-Print and WP-Email links at the bottom of posts, the "Subscribe to comments" checkbox at the bottom of the comment form, and a list of related posts (if any) at the top of the right sidebar, when on a single post page.
-If the related posts aren't there, try another post, the one that you're looking at may not have any related posts.
+When you check your site again, you should see the WP-Print and WP-Email links at the bottom of posts, and the "Subscribe to comments" checkbox at the bottom of the comment form.

-You should also have (already integrated into the theme, no plugin installation required):
+You should also have (already integrated into the theme, no plugin installation required), 3 new widgets under Admin -> Design ("Presentation" in WP 2.3 and older):

-- "Popular posts" on the top of the right sidebar, when on the homepage.
-(Won't display if you don't have a single comment on any of your posts)

-- "Popular in [category name]" on the top of the right sidebar, when on a category page.
-(Won't display if you don't have a single comment on any of your posts in that category)
+- BFA Recent Comments
+- BFA Popular Posts
+- BFA Popular in Cat  (Popular Post in the given Category)

 9) Back in the admin area of your site, click on "Design" (WP 2.5 and newer) or "Presentation" (WP 2.3 and older) and then on "Atahualpa Theme Options".
 Look through the list of options and salt to taste.
 If you are unsure about